Predicting the Next Action by Modeling the Abstract Goal: Acknowledgment

 \section{Acknowledgment}

-This research/project is supported in part by the National Research Foundation, Singapore under its AI Singapore Program (AISG Award No: AISG2-RP-2020-016) and the National Research Foundation Singapore under its AI Singapore Program (Award Number: AISG-RP-2019-010).
+This research/project is supported in part by the National Research Foundation Singapore and DSO National Laboratories under the AI Singapore Programme (AISG Award No: AISG2-RP-2020-016) and the National Research Foundation, Singapore under its AI Singapore Program (AISG Award Number: AISG-RP-2019-010).